0w0Demonic/AquaHotkey/docs/about-class-prototyping.md

 }
 ```

-This lets you write shared behaviour once, and inject it into multiple
+This lets you write shared behavior once, and inject it into multiple
 components cleanly.

 ## Class Hierarchy